HoracioSA/orphanage/README.md

 ## 💻 Obout the project

-Happy is an application that connects people to institutional care homes to make many children's day happier
+Happy is an application that connects people to institutional care homes to make many children's day happier;

 ## 🧠 How to use:
+- Yarn init
+- CD to server/mobile/web
+- Yarn start to run the mobile/web apps
+- Yarn dev to run the server
 ## :memo: Licence

 This project is under the MIT license.
 You can check the licence file [LICENSE](LICENSE.md) for more details.